dgknght/data-engineering/README.markdown

 1. Did your application fulfill the basic requirements?
 1. Did you document the method for setting up and running your application?
 1. Did you follow the instructions for submission?

+* * *

+## Set-up
+In order to run the submission, a few steps are necessary to get things going.
+These instructions assume you are using RVM to manage ruby versions.
+Open a terminal and perform the following steps:

+Make sure you have the correct version of ruby (2.0) installed and selected.

+    rvm use 2.0

+Create a gemset for the project.

+    rvm gemset use data-engineering --create

+Migrate the database schema.
+In a terminal, execute:

+    rake db:migrate
+    rake db:migrate RAILS_ENV=test

+### Tests

+#### Cucumber
+The integration tests are written in cucumber.
+To execute them, enter the following command:

+    cucumber

+#### RSpec
+The unit tests are written in RSpec.
+To execute them, enter the following command:

+    rspec spec/

+### Running the site
+To test the site manually, use the web hosting service build into rails be executing the following command:

+    rails s

+Open a browser and enter the url http://localhost:3000/orders.